Sen. Isakson calls Trump's McCain remarks 'deplorable,' but few GOP colleagues weigh in

 “There aren’t Democratic casualties and Republican casualties on the battlefield — there are American casualties," added Isakson, chairman of the Senate Veteran Affairs Committee.
 "We should never reduce the service that people give to this country.”

-The Georgia senator is one of just two lawmakers within the GOP conference to directly criticize Trump publicly over his remarks since the president launched the first of several days of fresh attacks on McCain.
+Mitt Romney of Utah was the only other Republican senator to directly criticize Trump publicly over his remarks since the president launched the first of several days of fresh attacks on McCain.

-The latest broadsides, which began Saturday, have included a string of complaints ranging from the late senator's decision to pass the so-called Steele dossier containing allegations about the president's conduct on to the FBI to McCain's vote against repealing Obamacare to his record on veterans issues, support for the Iraq War, and funeral plans.
+“I can’t understand why the president would, once again, disparage a man as exemplary as my friend John McCain: heroic, courageous, patriotic, honorable, self-effacing, self-sacrificing, empathetic, and driven by duty to family, country and God,” Romney, McCain's former presidential primary rival, tweeted Tuesday.

-“I can’t understand why the president would, once again, disparage a man as exemplary as my friend John McCain: heroic, courageous, patriotic, honorable, self-effacing, self-sacrificing, empathetic, and driven by duty to family, country and God,” Sen. Mitt Romney, R-Utah, McCain's former presidential primary rival, tweeted Tuesday.
+The latest broadsides by the president, which began Saturday, have included a string of complaints ranging from McCain's decision to pass the so-called Steele dossier containing allegations about the president's conduct on to the FBI to McCain's vote against repealing Obamacare to his record on veterans issues, support for the Iraq War, and funeral plans.

 “Today and every day I miss my good friend John McCain.
 It was a blessing to serve alongside a rare patriot and genuine American hero in the Senate.
 His memory continues to remind me every day that our nation is sustained by the sacrifices of heroes,” McConnell said.